How to Sell Your Domains

 Now that you have a list of domains for sale, it’s time to set prices for your inventory.

-Setting prices isn’t mandatory.
+At some marketplace/selling platforms, setting prices isn’t mandatory.
 You can list domains without prices and ask people to make an offer on them.
-But it is often beneficial to set a price for your domains.
+But it is often beneficial to set a price for your domains even if you’re not required to do so.

 Setting a list price for a domain has many benefits: